Let’s talk about – Attacking Midfielder | Left or right side?

-Support – he is best used for relocating a tall and powerful target man to bully a smaller, weaker full-back, offering knock-downs and opportunities to on-rushing central players.
+Support – the player is best used for relocating a tall and powerful target man to bully a smaller, weaker full-back, offering knock-downs and opportunities to on-rushing central players.

-Attack – he will be the main focal point for his team and the outlet for the majority of their attacking play.
+Attack – the player will be the main focal point for his team and the outlet for the majority of their attacking play.

 Ideally positioned against a smaller and weaker full-back, he will be asked to receive the ball in attacking areas and make his presence felt as he brings team-mates into play in the attacking third.